Posted on

 Ceramic Non-Stick: Is it Truly Non-Toxic?
 Mostly

-Ceramic cookware is free of PFAS, making it a safer alternative to Teflon.
+Modern ceramic cookware is free of PFAS, making it a safer alternative to Teflon.
 High-quality coatings are also free from lead or cadmium leaching risks, even if scratched (unlike some pure ceramics).
-However, exposed base metals (from scratching) may leach trace aluminum or nickel.
+However, deep scratches or chips in the ceramic layer expose the metal base (usually aluminum).
+When that metal contacts acidic foods (like tomato sauce or vinegar), it can leach into your meal.

 The main concern with cheaper ceramic coatings is titanium dioxide (TiO2) nanoparticles.
 These may leach at high heat or into acidic foods, but are they safe?